6 min read · Cost

 Quick Answers

-Yes — wood-clad is a common spec on custom Granite Bay homes; we work with the major manufacturers.
+Yes — wood-clad is a common spec on custom Granite Bay homes, and we work with the major manufacturers.
+We quote it per opening.

-Sometimes, yes — for thermal comfort and noise control on heavily exposed walls; we'll quote it as a per-opening upgrade.
+Sometimes, on heavily exposed west-facing walls, for thermal comfort and noise control.
+We quote it as a per-opening upgrade rather than a blanket spec.

 Sources